adrien-bon/bevy_ecs_tiled/book/src/design/why_tiled.md

-# Why using Tiled ?
+# Why use Tiled?

-[Tiled](https://www.mapeditor.org/) may feel a bit outdated in terms of "look and feel", especially when compared with more modern map editor tools like [LDTK](https://ldtk.io/).
+[Tiled](https://www.mapeditor.org/) may feel a bit outdated in terms of "look and feel," especially compared to more modern map editors like [LDTK](https://ldtk.io/).
-However it has **a lot** of features which make it very interesting.
+However, [Tiled](https://www.mapeditor.org/) offers **a wealth of features** that make it a compelling choice for many projects.

-If we compare with [LDTK](https://ldtk.io/), they both have a set of powerful features like:
+If we compare [Tiled](https://www.mapeditor.org/) with [LDTK](https://ldtk.io/), both editors provide powerful capabilities such as:

-- auto-tiling
+- Auto-tiling
-- adding gameplay informations to map tiles and objects
+- Adding gameplay information to map tiles and objects (custom properties)
-- working with worlds
+- Support for world layouts (multi-map projects)

-But [Tiled](https://www.mapeditor.org/) also have a set of unique features:
+But [Tiled](https://www.mapeditor.org/) also offers several unique advantages:

-- support for both isometric and hexagonal maps
+- Native support for both isometric and hexagonal maps (including "pointy-top" and "flat-top" hexes)
-- native support for animated tiled
+- Built-in support for animated tiles

-Since I specifically wanted to work with hexagonal maps the choice was obvious for me !
+For my own needs—specifically, working with hexagonal maps—[Tiled](https://www.mapeditor.org/) was the obvious choice!

-However, if it's not your case and you just want to use orthogonal map, you could give a shot at using [LDTK](https://ldtk.io/) instead, especially using the [`bevy_ecs_ldtk` crate](https://github.com/Trouv/bevy_ecs_ldtk).
+However, if you only need orthogonal maps, you might want to try [LDTK](https://ldtk.io/), especially in combination with the [`bevy_ecs_ldtk` crate](https://github.com/Trouv/bevy_ecs_ldtk).
-Or stay with [Tiled](https://www.mapeditor.org/), it also works :)
+Of course, [Tiled](https://www.mapeditor.org/) remains a robust and versatile option for a wide range of 2D games.